marcos-abreu/monaco/docs/getting-started.md

 ### Adding Routes

-When adding routes to an application we can use the `addRoutes` method of the application object, if your route starts with a `^` character then it will be treated as a regex router, otherwise it will be treated as a simple router.
+When adding routes to an application we can use the `addRoutes` method of the application object.
+In the following example we are using regex routes from the [**monaco-router**](/docs/monaco-router.md) module, if you don’t need advanced routes, then check the docs on the [platform-overview](/docs/platform-overview.md).

     // adding routes
     app.addRoutes({